SomethingBetterAustralia/financials/README.md

 **The audit trail behind the Something Better Australia's [Financials page](https://somethingbetteraustralia.com/financials).**

+While some political parties do the bare minimum (disclosing donations once a year and only if they're above the AEC threashhold), Something Better Australia believes Australians deserve full transparency.
 Every dollar in.
 Every dollar out.
 Every transaction visible.
-Australian political parties are only legally required to disclose donations  once a year, and only if they're above a threshhold in returns to the [Australian Electoral Commission](https://www.aec.gov.au) (AEC).
-[Something Better Australia](https://somethingbetteraustralia.com) (SBA) — an evidence-led grassroots movement working toward Australia's next major political party — has committed to the opposite extreme: publish every transaction, regularly, in a public repository whose history can't be quietly rewritten.
+[Something Better Australia](https://somethingbetteraustralia.com) (SBA) is an evidence-led grassroots movement working toward Australia's next major political party, and committed to publishing every transaction, regularly, in a public repository where history can't be quietly rewritten.
 This is that repository.

 ## Project status: zero